-New for 2023: Except for inconsequential language edits, rule changes are in yellow highlights.
+New for 2024: Except for inconsequential language edits, rule changes are in yellow highlights.

-The NASP® logo is a registered trademark and may only be used on t-shirts, banners, or any other items, with written permission from NASP®.
+• The NASP® logo is a registered trademark and may only be used on t-shirts, banners, or any other items, with written permission from NASP®.

 Special Note Concerning Distance Learning: The school of enrollment determines a students' NASP® school.
 If schools are allowing students to participate in distance learning through on-line education to maintain their progress and grades, those students are still members of the school in which they are enrolled.
+KENTUCKY: if the on-line program doesn't offer members of the school an opportunity to receive the required NASP® lessons as stated in 1.1 and 1.2 to be a NASP® school, members of the on-line school are ineligible for competition.
+If the student is enrolled in online education through their NASP® school and the school does not allow online education students to participate in school sports, the student is ineligible.